cloudobserver/spirit-warrior/spirit_warrior_notes.md

 ### Are you in control of your thoughts?

 The world is rich with diverse cultures.
 Every culture has shared beliefs and understandings that allow the society to function and survive.
 Every culture imposes beliefs and expects certain behaviors.
 But beliefs are human inventions.
 They give a structure to reality.
-But reality is more complicated than the structure.
+But reality is more complex and nuanced than the structure.
 The beliefs solve problems while also creating other problems.

-Any culture seems valid and true from the inside, but looks a little crazy from some other cultural perspective.
+Any culture seems valid and true from the inside, but may look a little crazy from another cultural perspective.
 There is no set of beliefs that is the final and correct version of reality.
 There is no unbiased authority to evaluate cultural systems, because every person is a product of a particular culture, and is therefore biased.
 So it is up to the individual to sort out truth from untruth.

-Cultural norms are passed on to children.
+Cultural norms are passed on from generation to generation.
 The child absorbs information like a sponge and imitates whoever is around, mostly family members.
 Gradually the child learns all the social and cultural conventions.
 Over decades, the child becomes dominated by social pressures that dictate behavior.
 The original joy and spontaneity of childhood gets lost along the way.
 The child, now grown up, thinks and lives according to external authorities, fighting battles that were set up by someone else.
 Is that you?
 Are you trapped by cultural rules and the expectations of family and friends?

 Assume for a moment that there is an ideal society that has the best possible beliefs.
 Sounds good.
 However those who grow up in such a society are still following behavior dictated by an outside authority.
 A prison made of gold is still a prison.
 There is no substitute for direct experience.
 Seek out the truth for yourself.
 It is not enough for someone to tell you what is important and what to do.
 This life is not supposed to be a guided tour.
 Don't accept any belief unless you find it to be true in your experience.

 ### Change thought patterns and beliefs